Christopher-I/UNICEFConnectKids/README.md

     -Dapp automatically manages the selection of ISP providers and the prioritization of schools to receive internet connection.

+    -By default the country manager smart contract picks the school with highest population as priority in providing internet service and an ISP is randomly chosen as a start when a new country contract is created and then subsequently ISP providers are chosen based on merit.

 <h3 name="AdditionalMechanisms">Additional Mechanisms</h3>

     -The current ISP provider is chosen by a bidding system via a smart contract based on quality of service it promises to provide( faster download/upload speeds) and its previous history of performance.
 This way the best service providers over time will have a bidding advantage.